Blog

 In the late 1940s, Barbara McClintock challenged existing concepts of what genes were capable of when she discovered that some genes could be mobile.
 Her studies of chromosome breakage in maize led her to discover a chromosome-breaking locus that could change its position within a chromosome.

-READ ALSO: Is osteopathy a good career?
+READ ALSO: Is there a JavaScript shell?

 What was Barbara McClintock job?